CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.1.1 General Server.txt

 ### 2 2 Data loss

 The loss of data can have a significant impact on business processes and thus on the entire institution, especially for servers.
 Many IT systems, such as clients or other servers, often rely on the central data stored there being available.
 If business-relevant information of any kind is destroyed or falsified, business processes and specialized tasks can be delayed or even prevented from running.
-Overall, the loss of stored data, in addition to the loss and cost of recovering the data, in particular to long-term consequences, such as loss of confidence among customers and partners, legal effects and a negative impact on the public lead.
+Overall, the loss of stored data, in addition to the loss and cost of recovering the data, especially long-term consequences, such as loss of trust among customers and partners, legal effects and a negative impact on the public lead.
 In many institutions regulations exist that no data may be stored on the local clients, but centralized storage on the servers must be used for this purpose.
 Data loss of this data then has serious consequences; the direct and indirect damage caused may even threaten the existence of institutions.

 ### 2 3 Prevention of services